Gas pressure washers are more powerful than electric pressure washers.

 Most people found a reliable, budget-friendly tool in the WEN.
 Perhaps not surprisingly, since WEN is a U.S. company with an excellent reputation.

-For those of you who pay close attention to the maintenance of your equipment, the fuel shut off valve is definitely a nice feature.
-When you close it, fuel flow is turned off to the engine.
+For those who pay close attention to the maintenance of your equipment, the fuel shut-off valve is a nice feature.
+The fuel flow is turned off to the engine when you close it.

 - The 3,100 PSI and 2.5 GPM rating make most chores take very little time to complete.

 - 12″ plastic never-flat wheels roll very easily across most terrain.

 - The spray nozzles, frame, and wand are all metal, and the brass connections will withstand extended use.

 - The 75-pound weight of the PW3100 may prove too much for some users, particularly senior citizens who want light equipment.

 - Some of the parts can break, especially the clips for attachments.